achow6/comparing-Baltimore-Wilton-household-income-python/README.md

 The aforementioned research that found that socioeconomic status influences the robustness of a cities' businesses and economy.
 Therefore, this data suggests that Wilton could have a more robust business structure and economy than Baltimore because Wilton shows a higher household income across all categories than Baltimore.

 To further explore the difference in income, data on children's type/length of employment and education level might be helpful.
 It would also be helpful to include data on the city's economies and businesses (ex. turnover rate, revenue).

+# Comparing Python and Excel Analysis
+Python presented a much easier method to import, filter, and merge data.
+Instead of having to open each individual dataset over and over again and selecting specific columns to conduct merging techniques like VLOOKUP, Python allowed me to easily merge the datasets on one screen.
+Additionally, instead of having to split the cells to include all of the Baltimore, MD rows like I had to in Mini-Project 1, Python could filter the dataset to every cell containing "Baltimore, MD" in the column, which made the filtering process much faster.
+Python also made calculating averages much easier because instead of calculating averages for each column, Python could calculate averages for every column in the dataset with one command.

+One disadvantage I came across with Python was that it assumed my values were objects, and therefore, was not able to calculate the average for each column at first.
+I had to convert them to floats to get the average.
+This is a problem I would not have encountered in Excel.
+I felt that creating visuals for this project was also slightly more difficult in Python.
+In Excel, I would press the bargraph button, and Excel would automatically generate a visual for me, but for Python, I had to code what I specifically wanted.

 # Step-by-Step Data Analysis
 [Google Collaboratory Link](https://colab.research.google.com/drive/1-z4Yh4Y-B9VY4IdPbwFNTN5lr4u97uyc?usp=sharing)